kalonji08/kalonji08.github.io/_posts/2024-07-08-How-to-Run-SSPACE.md

 categories: [Bioinformatics]
 tags: [NGS assembly, genomes, Github]
 ---
-# How to Run SSPACE Basic for Genome Assembly Scaffolding

----

 SSPACE Basic is a powerful tool used in bioinformatics to improve the contiguity of genome assemblies by scaffolding contigs using paired-end and mate-pair sequencing data.
 This guide will walk you through the steps to correctly run SSPACE Basic on a Linux system, from installation to execution, using detailed code examples.

 ### Prerequisites